SeaLiteral/cut-for-a-country-32/readme.md

 - Port the game to more platforms.

 ## Credits
+I'm making this game myself, writing the text in the three languages I speak reasonably well.

 I'm using PSn00bSDK, which is under the Mozilla Public Licence and can be found on <https://github.com/Lameguy64/PSn00bSDK>.